 The mystery of the unorthodox loop exchange

 This unorthodox loop-exchange method is a main topic of the first monograph in Noémi Speiser and Joy Boutrup’s collaborative 4-monograph series European Loop Braiding.
-In analyzing actual braid artifacts from previous centuries, they discovered that the Buck’s Horns loop exchange wasn’t an odd 17th C. variation as Noémi had assumed when she first described the braid in Old English Pattern Books for Loop Braiding.
+In analyzing actual braid artifacts from previous centuries, they discovered that the Buck’s Horns loop exchange wasn’t a 17th C. invention as Noémi had assumed when she first described the braid in Old English Pattern Books for Loop Braiding.
 Instead, it turned out to be method behind the mysterious and hard-to-analyze, oldest team loop braids that Noémi Speiser and others (Frieda Sorber for one) had long been puzzling over in their research into old European loop braid artifacts.

 First of all Joy managed to figure out the true Buck’s Horns loop exchange method, which is simpler and more straightforward than Noémi Spieser’s original hypothesis in Old English Pattern Books (see illustration above).
 Joy did this by re-analyzing the original 17th C. instructions, and matching them up with an amazingly fortuitous series of photographs from the 1930’s of a trio of Scandinavian braiders performing that exact move!
 (What are the chances??!)
 This then turned out to be the solution to the unknown loop exchange of all those older team loop braids!

 Orthodox vs. Unorthodox:

-Noémi Speiser came up with the term ‘Unorthodox’ to describe certain fingerloop braids.
+Noémi Speiser came up with the term ‘unorthodox’ to describe certain fingerloop braids.
 It doesn’t mean a braid or technique that is uncommon, or difficult to do, or risqué in some way!
-An unorthodox braiding move may be very easy – sometimes even a ‘no-brainer’ – to do, but produces a result that is very difficult to analyze and chart out – unlike the regular “weaves” of square and double braids.
+An unorthodox braiding move may be very easy – sometimes even a ‘no-brainer’ – to do, but the braided structure it produces is very convoluted, and difficult to analyze and chart out – unlike the familiar twills and plain-weaves of square and double-square braids (‘orthodox’ braids).